89luca89/distrobox/docs/README.md

 yay -S distrobox
 ```

-`distrobox-git` is also available pulls directly from the main branch.
+`distrobox-git` is also available.
+This package pulls directly from the main git branch.

 ---